-Save the Redwoods League supports basic and applied hypothesis-driven research on the biology and ecology of coast redwood and giant sequoia forests.
+Save the Redwoods League supports basic and applied hypothesis-driven research on the biology and ecology of coast redwood and giant sequoia forest ecosystems.

 Save the Redwoods League funds research that deepens our understanding of how to protect redwood forests in a changing environment.
-Proposals on all topics that advance conservation science for either coast redwood and giant sequoia forests are welcome in 2017.
-In addition to our general call for proposals this year, we are specifically seeking research that addresses the following:
+Proposals on all topics that advance conservation science for either coast redwood or giant sequoia forests are welcome.

 You can learn more about this opportunity by visiting the funder's website.